-From 1 July 2021, the eCommerce package introduces changes to how Value-Added Tax (VAT) due on some imported goods can be accounted for.
-As part of these changes, the special arrangements are introduced as a simplification for the declaration and payment of import VAT.
+From 1 July 2021, changes were introduced to how Value-Added Tax (VAT) due on some imported goods can be accounted for.
+These changes include special arrangements introduced as a simplification for the declaration and payment of import VAT.

-The payment of the import VAT due is deferred until the 15th day of the month following the month in which the goods are imported.
+- the payment of the import VAT is deferred until the 15th of the month following the month in which the goods are imported.

-This simplification is designed in particular for postal operators, express carriers or other customs agents declaring low value goods for importation.
+This simplification is designed particularly for postal operators, express carriers or other customs agents.

 All goods imported under the special arrangements are subject to the standard rate of VAT.

 The special arrangements can only apply to the following imports: